 Busted!
 The Citadel Cybercrime Operation

-This is why file integrity monitoring software is also an essential defense measure against malware.
-File integrity monitoring or FIM technology works on a 'zero tolerance' basis, reporting any changes to operating system and program filesystems.
-FIM ensures that nothing changes on your protected systems without being reported for validation, for example, a Windows Update will result in file changes, but provided you are controlling when and how updates gets applied, you can then isolate any unexpected or unplanned changes, which could be evidence of a malware infection.
-Good FIM systems filter out expected, regular filechanges and focus attention on those system and configuration files which, under normal circumstances, do not change.
+This is why File Integrity Monitoring Software is also an essential defense measure against malware.
+File integrity monitoring or FIM technology works on a 'zero tolerance' basis, reporting any changes to an operating system and program filesystems.
+FIM ensures that nothing changes on your protected systems without being reported for validation, for example, a Windows Update will result in file changes, but provided you are controlling when and how updates get applied, you can then isolate any unexpected or unplanned changes, which could be evidence of a malware infection.
+Good FIM systems filter out expected, regular file changes and focus attention on those system and configuration files which, under normal circumstances, do not change.

 A victimless crime?
 Maybe not if you're a business that has been affected

 In a situation like this, banks will usually try and unravel the problem between themselves - bank accounts that have been plundered will have had money moved to another bank account and another bank account and so on, and attempts will be made to recover any misappropriated funds.
 Inevitably some of the cash will have been spent but there is also a good chance that large sums can be recovered.

 Generally speaking, individuals affected by identity theft or credit card fraud will have their funds reimbursed by their bank and the banking system as a whole, so it often feels like a victimless crime has been perpetrated.